JuliaSmoothOptimizers/PartiallySeparableSolvers.jl/docs/src/tutorial.md

 ```

 ### Running the partitioned quasi-Newton trust-region method
-You minimize your model by calling the partitioned-update solver `PUS`:
+You minimize your model by calling the partitioned-update solver `PTRUNK`:
 ```@example PSSolver
 using PartiallySeparableSolvers
-stats = PUS(adnlp_model)
+stats = PTRUNK(adnlp_model)
 print(stats)
 ```

-The partitioned quasi-Newton update performed by `PUS` is chosen by the optional argument `name`.
+The partitioned quasi-Newton update performed by `PTRUNK` is chosen by the optional argument `name`.
 Allowed values include:
 - `name=:pbfgs` each $B_i$ is updated by BFGS;
 - `name=:psr1` each $B_i$ is updated by SR1;